Home Page › Blog › Hotel Rights for Service Dogs

 Hotel Rights for Service Dogs

-The ADA defines a service animal as any animal trained to provide help to an individual with a disability.
+The ADA defines a service animal as a dog individually trained to provide help to an individual with a disability.
 Their assistance allows an owner to perform a task that they are unable to perform themselves.
 Therefore, service animals are not pets because they serve a specific and essential medical function.

 Service dogs may accompany their owners wherever they go.
 Due to this right, federal regulations let service dogs into public areas, like hotels.
-Hotels aren’t permitted to decline the presence of a service dog within their business, even with a “no pets” policy in place—hotel’s pet policies do not apply to service dogs.
+Hotels aren’t permitted to decline the presence of a service dog within their business, even with a “no pets” policy in place — the hotel’s pet policies do not apply to service dogs.

 What Questions Can a Hotel Ask?